Published: 14th November 2024

 Charles steered the conversation towards a recent case study involving true's client, St Austell, who have successfully integrated the Algolia recommendation tool as part of their broader digital transformation efforts.
 A project which has been recently won at both The Drum and Digital Impact Awards.
 Read the case study here.

-If you’d like to find out more about implementing Algolia, drop Charles a line Charles.Thibault@truedigital.co.uk
+If you'd like to find out how recommendation tools can help your business, drop Charles a line Charles.Thibault@truedigital.co.uk

 SEO in the age of AI